Sebastian ErraZuriz: Art objects

-These Shoes Created to help Errazuriz explore and reflect on his own relationships, were all accompanied by photos and stories of the individuals they were inspired by.
-After Debuted at the Art Basel Show in Miami Beach, the collection went viral and has garnered over 35 Million hits on Google.
+These shoes, created to help Errazuriz explore and reflect on his own relationships, were all accompanied by photos and stories of the individuals they were inspired by.
+After debuting at the Art Basel Show in Miami Beach, the collection went viral and has garnered over 35 Million hits on Google.

 In 2015 Errazuriz collaborated with Fashion retailer Melissa to create limited-edition versions of the Gold digger and The Boss for purchase.